-4. Mr. T. received the pneumococcal vaccine at age 62 when he was living in a congregate care community.
-He is now 65 years old and is being admitted to the nursing home for chemotherapy and respite care.
+4. Mr. T., who has a long history of smoking cigarettes, received the pneumococcal vaccine at age 62 when he was living in a congregate care community.
+He is now 64 years old and is being admitted to the nursing home for chemotherapy and respite care.
+He has not been offered any additional pneumococcal vaccines.